Frequently Asked Questions

 - NCAA Eligibility Center or Clearinghouse

 Q: I am a 16-year-old sophomore in high school and have written numerous emails to college coaches - why haven't any of them written back to me?

-Q: Is there a way for me to speak with a college coach prior to June 15 of my sophomore year?
+Q: Is there a way for me to speak with a college coach prior to Jan.
+1 of my grade 10 year?

 A: Yes.
-You may reach out to college coaches as often as you would like prior to and after June 15 of your sophomore year, but in order to speak with them you must reach them by phone or speak face to face on campus.
+You may reach out to college coaches as often as you would like prior to and after Jan.
+1 of your grade 10 year, but in order to speak with them you must reach them by phone or speak face to face on campus.
 If you are unable to get them on the phone you should keep trying until you succeed.

-Q: Why can't coaches call me back prior to June 15 of my sophomore year?
+Q: Why can't coaches call me back prior to Jan.
+1 of my 10th grade year?

 A: College hockey coaches must comply with NCAA rules, which prohibit coaches in all sports from actively recruiting players at that age.

 Q: How do I get noticed by college hockey coaches?